barbushin/php-console/README.md

 ## Jump to file

-Read [this article](https://github.com/barbushin/php-console/wiki/Jump-to-file) if you want to configure PHP Console extension to open errors/exceptions source file:line right in your IDE just by click on the button in Notification popup.
+Read [this article](https://github.com/barbushin/php-console/wiki/Jump-to-file) if you want to configure PHP Console extension to open errors/exceptions source file:line right in your IDE, just by click on the button in Notification popup.

 ## Easy migrate from PhpConsole `v1.x` to `v3.x`